vg-json-data/sm-json-data/enemies/enemies-readme.md

 ### drops
 This is the enemy's drop table.
 [See the wiki for an explanation of drop tables](https://wiki.supermetroid.run/Enemies#How_Drops_Work).

-In an enemies file, this takes the form of an object with the following properties:
+In an enemies file, this takes the form of an object with the following properties (with the value being a drop rate out of 102):
 * _noDrop_
 * _smallEnergy_
 * _bigEnergy_